dcostap/personal-blog/_programming-notes/2023-06-19-error-handling.md

 > This is a set of personal notes and thoughts, most of which were compiled after reading this [great blog entry by Joe Duffy](https://joeduffyblog.com/2016/02/07/the-error-model/)

-Unlike other aspects of programming, error handling seems to me like one of the few problems to have a few known best practices and pitfalls (gathered after decades of imperfect error handling paradigms implemented in old languages).

-And like with all other programming areas, there still isn't a "one true right way" to do error handling.
-However, analyzing the pitfalls of each approach seemed to be very easy, given that all modern languages iterated on the old ways of doing error handling in common and logical ways.
+Just like with all other programming areas, there still isn't a "one true right way" to do error handling.
+However, analyzing the pitfalls of each approach seemed easy, given that all modern languages iterated on the old ways of doing error handling in common and logical ways.

 Consequently, I have compiled a personal compendium of notes and preferred strategies for error handling, which I hope will serve as a useful reference to whoever lost soul happens to stumble upon this blog entry.